 GRADUATE STUDENT APPLICATION PROCESS

-After meeting with the Office of Geriatrics and Gerontology and talking with your advisor about how you would best incorporate the Interdisciplinary Specialization in Aging into your program of study, you will submit your application at GRADFORMS.OSU.EDU.
+After meeting with the Office of Geriatrics and Interprofessional Aging Studies and talking with your advisor about how you would best incorporate the Interdisciplinary Specialization in Aging into your program of study, you will submit your application at GRADFORMS.OSU.EDU.
 Once logged in at GRADFORMS.OSU.EDU, locate the section for "Minors & Interdisciplinary Specializations" and follow the button to "Create New Minors & Interdisciplinary Specializations Form."
-Your application will be electronically forwarded to the Office of Geriatrics and Gerontology and Graduate Studies Committee for approval and you will be able to log back on to view the form once approval is completed.
+Your application will be electronically forwarded to the Office of Geriatrics and Interprofessional Aging Studies and Graduate Studies Committee for approval and you will be able to log back on to view the form once approval is completed.

 NOTE: Students are expected to adhere to their planned curriculum for the Specialization in